AnnieDJ/GardenClass/README.md

 - Manager dashboard:
 - - Manager own profile
 - - Manager instructor and member profile
-- - Update own password
+- - Track payments from members
 - - Manage the workshop schedule
 - - Manage own one-on-one lesson and group lesson schedule
 - - Record attendance at workshops and one-on-one lessons
+- - View report of overall and individual members attendance
+- - View a list of members with expired subscriptions and near to expire subscriptions
+- - Update own password
+- - Manage list of locations
 - - Manage news

 ## System Login Information